CRaCin` your OSGi application - start so fast I want to CRIU

 Error (criu/cr-restore.c:2605): Restoring FAILED.

-1. Start the CRaC variant using exec
+- Start the CRaC variant using

-exec is a builtin command of the Bash shell which allows you to execute a command that completely replaces the current process, i.e., the current shell process is destroyed, and entirely replaced by the command you specify.
+is a builtin command of the Bash shell which allows you to execute a command that completely replaces the current process, i.e., the current shell process is destroyed, and entirely replaced by the command you specify.

-If we change the command to use exec, the PID becomes 129 in our example, which seems to be caused by the automatic PID adjustment if Java’s PID is 1 (see above).
+, the PID becomes 129 in our example, which seems to be caused by the automatic PID adjustment if Java’s PID is 1 (see above).

 exec java -XX:CRaCCheckpointTo=/app/checkpoint -jar /app/app.jar

-Unfortunately the exec command does not have the desired effect in an Alpine image, so there you will again get the error we have already seen in 1.
-Also the automatic PID adjustment is not available in the OpenJ9 CRIU Support.
+command does not have the desired effect.
+In this case you will again get the error we have already seen in 1.

-1. Use -XX:CRaCMinPid={value}
+-XX:CRaCMinPid={value}

-The JVM flag -XX:CRaCMinPid={value} is at the time writing this blog post not documented.
+was not documented at the time writing this blog post.
 I found it by accident via this ticket.
+In the meanwhile there is a documentation available via Using the CRaCMinPid Option.

 java -XX:CRaCCheckpointTo=/app/checkpoint -XX:CRaCMinPid=512 -jar /app/app.jar